Jerri Williams-Short Bio:

 I’ve always been a storyteller and, after serving 26 years as a special agent in the FBI, I have plenty of stories to tell.
 During most of my Bureau career I worked major economic fraud investigations and was amazed at the schemes con-artist and corrupt corporate and public officials would devise to steal other people’s money.
 I’ve also had the opportunity to work bank robberies and drug investigations.
 The one thing I know for sure is… “With a gun you can steal hundreds.
 With a pen you can steal millions.”

-I’m using my professional experiences with scams and schemers to write crime fiction inspired by actual true crime FBI cases.
+I’m using my professional experiences with scams and schemers to write crime fiction inspired by actual true crime FBI cases and to produce and host FBI Retired Case File Review, a true crime podcast.

 My first novel – Pay To Play – about a female FBI agent investigating corruption in the Philadelphia strip club industry is available at Amazon.